HackYourFutureBelgium/html-and-css/planning/design.md

 ## Project's design overview

-> This is my Portfolio for the You that  want to know about me as a frontend developer
+> This is my Portfolio for You that want to know about me as a frontend
+> developer

 ---